Information about Intrabeam TARGIT IORT

-At long-term follow up, (median 9 years, IQR 7 to 11 years), both treatments achieved the same level of breast cancer control, breast preservation and survival from breast cancer.
+At long-term follow up, (median 9 years, maximum 19 years), both treatments achieved the same level of breast cancer control, breast preservation and survival from breast cancer.
 Those allocated TARGIT-IORT had fewer deaths from cardiovascular / lung diseases and other cancers compared with those allocated EBRT (5 vs 10 out of every 100 women).
 In patients with grade 1 or grade 2 cancers this difference results in a statistically significant improvement in overall survival.

 TARGIT IORT has only minimal side effects.
 There is less pain, better cosmetic outcome and higher quality of life compared with traditional radiotherapy.

-The UK National Institute of Care and Excellence (NICE) have determined that such difference is very small (1 to 2%) and have recommended it for suitable patients in the NHS hospitals that have the equipment and expertise.
+Since 2018, the UK National Institute of Care and Excellence (NICE) have recommended it for suitable patients in the NHS hospitals that have the equipment and expertise.